uber/astro/README.md

 ```

 This will remap the "environment" Terraform variable to `--env` on the astro command line.
 You can also specify a description that will show up in the `--help` text.

-## Contributing to astro

-**Releasing a new version**

-New version is created by [goreleaser](https://goreleaser.com/) when a new tag is pushed.

-To release a new version make sure CHANGELOG is updated, create and push a new tag,
-[release github action](https://github.com/uber/astro/actions?workflow=release) will do the rest.